Academic Standing

 Submission

 If the student discussed with their academic advisor to proceed with the appeal, they must complete the Academic Suspension Appeal Form.
-The Academic Suspension Appeal Form includes the following prompts:
+The Academic Suspension Appeal Form includes prompts that require written responses.
+You should draft your responses in a separate document, then copy and paste them when you are ready to complete the form.
+The prompts are as follows:

-• Describe any extenuating circumstances that impacted academic performance.
+- Describe any extenuating circumstances and the impact these circumstances had on your academic performance.

-• Describe actions/interventions/resources that were used in response to the challenges faced.
+- Describe actions/interventions you took/resources you used in response to the challenges you faced.

-• Describe the necessary steps that are needed to return to good academic standing next semester.
-Indicate how the planned approach differs from the approach from this semester.
+- What do you feel is necessary for you to return to good academic standing next semester?
+Describe your planned approach and how it differs from the approach you took this semester.

-• Provide alternative plans in the event that the appeal is not granted (e.g., pursuit of academic coursework at other institutions, employment, volunteering, treatment for health concerns, etc.).
+- In the event that your appeal is not granted, describe your alternative plans (e.g. pursuit of academic coursework at other institutions, employment, volunteering, treatment for health concerns, etc.).

 Supporting Material